-How to Keep your Data Integration Problem from Being a Wreck
+How to Keep your Data Integration Project from Being a Wreck

 Your reports are on the struggle bus.
 Your data is all over the place.
 Everyone is complaining that they can’t get the reports they need, or spend too much valuable time getting mediocre reports.
 You and your staff are spending way too much time battling data systems that should be making your life easier instead of harder.
 Are you fishing around for days just trying to get the right information?
 Answering 20 questions a day from people who can’t get the data they need?
 Spending hours (or days, or weeks) cleaning and merging the same data over and over in various spreadsheets?